wagtail/wagtail-vector-index/docs/ai-backends/llm.md

 llm models
 ```

-Then you can swap `MODEL_ID` in the configuration to use a different model.
+Specify `MODEL_ID` in the configuration to use a different model.
 For example, to use GPT-4:

 ```python
 WAGTAIL_VECTOR_INDEX = {